|Admission Standards||Very Easy|

-You will need above average high school grades to get into Bethel College North Newton.
+Applicants require above average high school grades to get into Bethel College-North Newton.
 The average high school GPA of the admitted freshman class at Bethel College North Newton was 3.37 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #9 in Kansas for highest average GPA.
-Even with a competitive GPA, admission to Bethel College-North Newton will be challenging as the school denies more applicants than it admits.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Bethel College-North Newton accepts 57% of students who apply.

 |High School GPA||Freshmen Within Range||Competitiveness|